12 March 2024

 As much as our intentions are good, we cannot protect our children from life.
 Nor should we desire to do so.
 We have an obligation to educate our children to face life and its challenges with courage.

-Sometimes, the help we offer them may satisfy our own needs to feel capable and important—it may be our own deep need.
-Or the lack of confidence in our children that they cannot handle things on their own may be due to our lack of confidence in our own abilities.
-In that case, how can we expect the child to do it on their own?
+Sometimes, the help we offer them may satisfy our own needs to feel capable and important.
+Or, the lack of confidence in our children that they cannot handle things on their own, may be due to our lack of confidence in our own abilities.
+In that case, how can we expect the child to do it on his/her own?

 Whatever the reason why we become overprotective towards our children, unfortunately, excessive protection has serious consequences that extend into adult life.